10 Discontinued Arby’s Items We Aren’t Getting Back

 The Arby’s Potato Cakes were the menu item that hurt customers the most out of all the ones that were eliminated.
 After Arby’s successfully introduced its take on crinkle fries, the shredded, fried potato was abruptly removed off the menu.

-To the chagrin of Arby’s consumers everywhere, these joined the always-popular curly fries and left little place for another potato-based side.
+To the chagrin of his consumers everywhere, these joined the always-popular curly fries and left little place for another potato-based side.

 Thrillist was given the following explanation by an Arby’s representative regarding the decision to stop selling the Potato Cakes: “Our Curlies have long been a fan favorite, but after many months of research and development and extensive market testing, customers made it clear that our all-new Crinkles were a hit, and we had created a true companion on equal footing to its legendary predecessor.